medusa-project/metaslurper/README.md

 The only requirements are JDK 8+ and Maven 3.
 CPU and memory requirements are minimal.

 Docker is required for deployment to AWS ECR.
+See "AWS ECS Notes" below.

 # Build